Alpentech Resume - 40th Year Qualifications

 1997-99 Kicking Horse ski area planning, lift surveys, Pheidias, B.C., Canada

-1996 Crystal Mountain Aerial Tramway, Crystal Mountain, WA
+1996 Crystal Mountain Gondola/Aerial Tramway, Crystal Mountain, WA

 1995-96 Our Lady of the Rockies, aerial tramway, Butte.
 MT